The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application: Estimation of the ODTR

 \section{Estimation of the ODTR}

 We denote estimators with a subscript $n$, so that, for example, an estimator of the true ODTR $d^*_0$ is $d^*_n$.
-Estimates are functions of $P_n$, which is the empirical distribution that gives each observation weight $\frac{1}{n}$; $P_n \in \mathcal{M}_{NP}$, and $\mathcal{M}_{NP}$ is a non-parametric model.
+Estimates are functions of $P_n$, which is the empirical distribution that gives each observation weight $\frac{1}{n}$.
+Further, if $V$-fold cross-validation is employed, the empirical data are uniformly and at random split into $V$ mutually exclusive sets.
+For set indices $v \in \{1,...,V\}$, each set of data serves as a validation set; the complement is its training set.
+Let $P_{n,v}$ be the empirical distribution of the validation sample $v$, and $P_{n,-v}$ be the empirical distribution of the complementary training set.

 In what follows, we briefly describe examples of common methods for estimating the ODTR.
 We first describe methods that estimate the ODTR via an estimate of the blip function.
 We then describe methods that directly estimate a rule that maximizes the mean outcome.